linas/i370-bigfoot/docker/README.md

 The container has a working versions of:
 * `binutils-2.43` which is the latest version
 * `gcc-3.4.6` which is the last version to support i370
+* `linux-2.2.1` ported to the i370
+* `pdpclib`, the public domain C90 library
+* `uclibc-ng`, the uClibc library, ported to the i370
+* `busybox`, a collection of common unix tools, including two shells.

 The container includes the Hercules System/390 emulator.
 An example Hercules config file is in `/home/bigfoot/hercules`; it is copied